PeterTian96/probability-and-inference-portfolio-tian-zhengqi/02-monte-carlo-error.md/Writeup.md

-  Second, we need apply some benchmarks to sign the replicate number. the replicate number allow as to repeated simulation process again and again,providing the estimated value, which here is estimated probability based on the true underlying portability. with the code we can have 14 replicated numbers:
+  Second, we need apply some benchmarks to sign the replicate number. the replicate number allow as to repeated simulation process again and again,providing the estimated value, which here is estimated probability based on the true underlying portability.
+To avoide the basis number, we need apple some rule, ensuring each random repudiated number can have a relationship.
+Here we apply log 2, for exmaple 2, 4,8, 16….
+With the code， we can have 14 replicated numbers:
 </p>

 ``` r